SoftwareAG/webmethods-api-gateway-devops/README.md

    ## Variable substitutions
    With CI/CD, one of the common usecases is to make use of different values for configurations at different stages.
 In this example, we have used stage specific aliases to demonstrate the use of different configurations for different environments.
 Aliases can be configured for different stages with different values and during promotion of the APIs, the respective stage specific alias values are used and promoted.
 In our petstore sample, we have use an routing Alias that can have different backend API endpoint values for different stages.

+These tools are provided as-is and without warranty or support.
+They do not constitute part of the Software AG product suite.
+Users are free to use, fork and modify them, subject to the license agreement.
+While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.

+Contact us at TECHcommunity if you have any questions.